-If you're lucky enough to have easy access to your stovetop during your Fourth of July party, you can't go wrong with ultra-smashed cheeseburgers.
+If you're lucky enough to have easy access to your stovetop during your Labor Day party, you can't go wrong with ultra-smashed cheeseburgers.
 To make them, we smash ground beef firmly into an ungreased pan, resulting in a super-thin, super-crisp burger.
 Ideally, each guest will get two patties on their bun, with a slice of gooey melted cheese in between.

 Lamb is one of my favorite meats, but I usually steer clear of lamb burgers, which too often come out dry.
 By grinding your own meat and working it gently, you can make lamb burgers that are perfectly moist.
 Be sure to cook the patties at least to medium-rare—lamb fat tastes best when it gets hot enough to melt.

 A good homemade vegan burger shouldn't be a subpar beef replacement; it should allow you to really taste the vegetables, grains, and other ingredients that make it up.
 This burger fits the bill thanks to a long list of components: beans, barley, nuts, and lots of veggies.
 Not only is the patty tasty enough for vegans and omnivores alike, it also cooks just like ground beef.